lifengli/game/README.md

 > ### HOW TO KEEP SCORE
 >
 > The game ends when one player has won all the cards.
+>
+> Number 1 represents Ace, which is the largest card.
+>
 > Basically, the cards that each player puts down go into the pot, and whoever wins the hand takes the pot.
 A player wins the game when they have all of the other player's cards.